ianmcgregor1/UMass-Campus-Navigator/README.md

 UMass Campus Navigator is a React-based project.
 As such, it requires both Node.js (created with v20.11.0) and npm (created with v10.2.4)
 It uses a [CHOOSE BACKEND LATER] backend

+The file structure is as follows:

+node_modules/   # local folder - dependencies are put here upon running `npm install`

+public/        # contains public files such as logos or downloadables

+src/            # contains most of the code for the project, contains:
+|
+|
++-- api/           # api files, links frontend to database
+|
+|
++-- components/    # shared components used across the entire application
+|
+|
++-- config/        # global configurations, exported env variables etc.
+|
+|
++-- models/        # object models and/or interfaces
+|
+|
++-- pages/         # individual web pages in the app, containing a folder for each page
+|
+|
++-- testing/       # test utilities and functions

+# Pages

+Each webpage's folder (within /pages/) has two files:
+- index.tsx               # the page's source code
+- index.module.scss       # the styling for the page

+What ever the folder is named will be the URL extension used to access that page
+- If the folder is called `login`, the page will be hosted at `localhost:3000/login`
+- Nesting pages works intuitively

 ## Running the Project ##
 - First, ensure you have npm and node installed
 - Run `npm install` to install dependencies